Bachelor of Arts (BA)

-This joint degree gives you an in-depth knowledge of French language and culture while developing your ability as an analyst of international economic phenomena.
+This joint degree in French and Economics (BA) gives you an in-depth knowledge of French language and culture while developing your ability as an analyst of international economic phenomena.

-In your first year, you will follow one compulsory language module, designed to develop your knowledge and understanding of written and spoken French, including grammar.
-You will also take the core module Story of Modern France, where you will examine primary texts from major periods and events in French history, literature and politics, to provide you with the foundation to study further aspects of French and Francophone culture in the later stages of your degree.
-Additionally, you'll have two core modules in Economics.
+In your first year, you will take language classes designed to develop your knowledge and understanding of written and spoken French.
+You will also take the core module The Story of Modern France, where you will examine primary texts from major periods and events in French history, literature, and politics.
+Additionally, you'll follow two core modules in Economics.

-Having acquired foundation skills in your first year, you will go on to develop your language skills, on our compulsory language modules in the second and final years, and your own particular interests beyond the language.
+Having acquired foundation skills in your first year, you will go on to develop your language skills on more advanced language modules in the intermediate and final years.
+You will also be able to explore your own particular interests beyond French language.
 Our modules reflect the research specialism of academics in the French department and cover a broad range of subjects in French and Francophone culture, society, literature, politics, philosophy, film and history.
-In your second and final year, you will have a core and an optional Economics module.
+In each your intermediate and final year, you will to take one core module and one optional module in Economics.

 12 hours per week (15 hours per week in first year).